-A hearing is a formal meeting where a panel of people look at the evidence gathered as part of an investigation by our fitness to practise team into a registered person's behaviour.
+A hearing is a formal meeting where a panel of people look at the evidence gathered as part of an investigation into a concern raised about a registered person's behaviour.

 The hearing panel will decide whether the registered person should continue to work in social care or not.

 Hearings can be held in public or in private.
 The registered person will be asked to attend so that their evidence can also be heard, this ensures that all evidence collected as part of the investigation has been looked at carefully and fairly.